Estate PlanningLiving Will

 A Healthcare Power of Attorney

-The other main component of a living will is a healthcare power of attorney, which you select.
+The other main component of a living will is a healthcare power of attorney, also known as a health care agent, which you select.
 This person manages your living will if you ever encounter a situation when you need it.

 You must choose someone you trust to handle this position, as they will ensure that the medical staff carries out your wishes.
 This person has the legal power to enforce your living will when necessary.